pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 __pdjr-skplugin-switchlogic__ operates a collection of user-defined rules each of which consists of an *input expression* and an *output target*.

-An *input expression* is a boolean expression whose operands are the values of Signal K paths.
+An *input expression* is a boolean expression in which each variable operand is a Signal K value identified by its path.

-An *output target* is a Signal K path which will be updated with the value of *input expression*.
+An *output target* is a Signal K path which will be updated with either the value of *input expression* or some specified constant value.

-Operand and target paths must specify keys in either the 'notifications.' or 'electrical.switches.' trees.
+There are some special treatments and convenience notations for path names in both input expressions and targets.

+In general, targets values are updated using the Signal K 'put' function since this allows an application to install a bespoke put handler.
-Notification targets are updated via a Signal K delta whilst switch targets are updated by a Signal K put.
+Targets in the 'notifications.\*' tree are updated directly using a Signal K delta.

-With appropriate notification and put handlers __pdjr-skplugin-switchlogic__ provides a generic solution to the problem of doing something when a switch is operated.
+With appropriate supporting put handlers __pdjr-skplugin-switchlogic__ provides a generic solution to the problem of doing something when something
+happens: perhaps as simple as operating a relay when a switch is pressed.

 ## System requirements